ustaxcourt/ef-cms/docs/TROUBLESHOOTING.md

 Web API Terraform stderr:  - minimum field size of 1, DeleteUserPoolDomainInput.UserPoolId.
 ```

-If this error is seen during environment destruction, run `terraform state rm aws_cognito_user_pool_domain.main` to delete the terraform state associated with that resource.
+If this error is seen during environment destruction, run `terraform state rm module.ef-cms_apis.aws_cognito_user_pool_domain.main` to delete the terraform state associated with that resource.

 ### Terraform Deploy: Provided certificate does not exist